 Hint: There’s a lot more to Cambridge than its world-famous University!

 Cambridge has been around for centuries (the university was founded in 1209), so it’s no surprise that it’s full of historical and beautiful sites.
 In fact, Cambridge has one of the highest concentrations of preserved historic buildings in England.
 The fact that it sits on the River Cam helps too, making it a pretty idyllic, postcard-worthy location.

 Must-see landmarks include the University’s 31 college buildings, such as King’s College and King’s College Chapel, Corpus Christi College, and St John’s College to name a few.
 Expect lots of honey-coloured buildings, spires and stunning structures that’ll make you feel like you’ve stepped back in time!

-A particular favourite landmark of ours is the beautiful Bridge of Sighs, a covered bridge that connects the Third and New Courts of St John’s College.
+A particular favourite landmark is the beautiful Bridge of Sighs, a covered bridge that connects the Third and New Courts of St John’s College.
 Officially called ‘New Bridge’ when unveiled in 1831, people began to name it after the famous bridge in Venice – a title which has stuck for the most part of two centuries.
-Legend has it that the sighs refer to those the students make before entering their exams – although regarded as a myth, this is a tale we choose to believe!
-Given its photogenic appearance, it’s no wonder it was Queen Victoria’s favourite spot in Cambridge and showed up in the film The Theory of Everything.
+Legend has it that the sighs refer to those the students make before entering their exams.
+Although regarded as a myth, this is a tale we choose to believe!
+Given its photogenic appearance, it’s no wonder it was Queen Victoria’s favourite spot in Cambridge.
+It even showed up in the film The Theory of Everything.